-He had taken this action to find out where a former business associate he developed an “obsession” with lived.
+He was trying to track down a former business associate with whom he had developed an “obsession”.

-Padraig Pearse Carty went to a house in Riccards Spring, Whatlington, near Battle, Sussex, where he believed the man lived, armed with a screwdriver and a pen-knife.
+Padraig Pearse Carty went to a house in Whatlington, near Battle, where he believed the man lived, armed with a screwdriver and a pen-knife.

-But, when he discovered he had moved, he demanded his current address from the new homeowner.
+But, when he discovered the business acquaintance had moved, he demanded a current address from the new homeowner.

 The 59-year-old, of Chestnut Walk, was jailed for five years at Lewes Crown Court after he admitted aggravated burglary.